 The AFLSE was founded initially to assist the School with fundraising.
 It quickly moved on to raising money to offer graduate tuition scholarships, establishing and coordinating alumni chapters across the country and providing information to American residents to attract them to study at the LSE.

-When the School established the New York office of the LSE Foundation in 1999, led by a professional team, the AFLSE withdrew from active fundraising.
-It still maintains a small scholarship endowment fund, from which annual awards are made.
-However, the primary role of the AFLSE is to promote the interests of the School by fostering relations with its US alumni, maintaining contacts between alumni and the LSE academic world and with each other, and encouraging recruitment of US students to study at the School.
+When the School established a New York office, the LSE Foundation, in 1999, led by a professional team, the AFLSE withdrew from active fundraising.
+The AFLSE still maintains a scholarship endowment fund, from which an annual award is made.
+However, the primary role of the AFLSE is to promote the interests of the School by fostering US alumni relations, maintaining contacts between alumni and the LSE academic world and with each other, and encouraging recruitment of US students to study at the LSE.

 The AFLSE works in collaboration with:

-1. The Office of Advancement at the LSE: Office of Advancement establishes policy with regard to fundraising and alumni relations activities worldwide.
-Chris Yates, the Director of the Office of Advancement, is responsible for the School’s alumni relations strategy and overseeing alumni programs including events and reunions, the alumni mentoring network, the GOLD (Graduates of the Last Decade) program, liaison with international groups.
-In addition, the office maintains a database of LSE alumni, distributes the LSE magazine and seeks to engage alumni in the life of the School.
+1. LSE Philanthropy and Global Engagement: LSE Philanthropy and Global Engagement (PAGE) establishes policy with regard to fundraising and alumni relations activities worldwide.
+This office is responsible for the School’s alumni relations strategy and overseeing alumni programs including events and reunions, the alumni mentoring network, and coordination with international groups.
+In addition, this office maintains a database of LSE alumni, distributes the LSE magazine and seeks to engage alumni.

 Tel: +44 (0) 20 7955 7361

 Email Contact: All alumni enquiries - firstname.lastname@example.org